abap2UI5/docs/docs/development/cds.md

 ```

 Key Considerations:
-* Manual Transaction Management: EML operations are executed externally, outside the RAP framework.
-Therefore, you must explicitly commit transactions using COMMIT ENTITIES.
+* Transaction Management: EML call in abap2UI5 apps are executed externally, outside the RAP framework.
+Therefore, you must explicitly commit transactions using `COMMIT ENTITIES`.
-* Commit Limitations Bypassed: RAP enforces strict limitations, such as disallowing direct calls to posting function modules or explicit commits within its framework.
-However, these restrictions do not apply when using EML in abap2UI5 applications, allowing greater flexibility in transaction management.
+* RAP Commit Limitations: RAP enforces strict limitations, such as disallowing direct calls to posting function modules or explicit commits within its framework.
+These restrictions do not apply when using EML in abap2UI5 apps, allowing greater flexibility in transaction management.